Stonehenge road tunnel: 2013 proposal

-2017 go-ahead

 The proposal was given an initial go-ahead by the government on 12 January 2017.
 The Transport Secretary, Chris Grayling, said that "it will transform the A303, cutting congestion and improving journey times".
 Chairman of Amesbury Museum and Heritage Trust, Andy Rhind-Tutt, described the tunnel plan as a "self-destructing time bomb" which would "do nothing" for traffic problems in the area.
 The Stonehenge Alliance campaign group repeated their belief that "any tunnel shorter than 2.7 miles would cause irreparable damage to the landscape".
 The group also responded with a statement:

 Both tunnel portals will lie within the heritage site, and campaigners are concerned that artefacts will be lost during construction.
 In 2017, a report from UNESCO stated that the tunnel could have an adverse impact on the site, and in 2019 it condemned the project.

 Highways England held consultations on the scheme in 2018.
 A cost of £1.6 billion and a planned start date in 2021 were indicated.
 English Heritage, the National Trust and Historic England are quoted as supporting the concept of the tunnel with some concerns about the linking of byways, whilst the Stonehenge Alliance and Friends of the Earth remain opposed, as are the Campaign for Better Transport.
 In July 2019, UNESCO renewed its condemnation of the proposal and urged the government to not approve the scheme.

-2020 approval
+2020 planning approval

-In 2020, Chancellor Rishi Sunak greenlighted the tunnel project, although this was delayed due to archaeological discoveries at Durrington Walls.
-The Stonehenge Alliance asserted that this will cause irreparable damage in breach of the World Heritage Convention.
+Chancellor Rishi Sunak gave his support to the tunnel project at the start of 2020.
+Later that year, the Stonehenge Alliance asserted that the project would cause irreparable damage in breach of the World Heritage Convention, saying that the tunnel needed to be deeper and more extensive.

-On 12 November 2020, the Secretary of State Grant Shapps granted a Development Consent Order for the project, overruling the recommendation of planning inspectors, and despite widespread opposition and petitions.
-Campaigners launched a legal challenge.
+On 12 November 2020, the Secretary of State for Transport Grant Shapps granted a Development Consent Order for the project, overruling the recommendation of planning inspectors, and despite widespread opposition and petitions.
+The approved planning application comprised: